 Estimated Personnel: 168 persons

-The Environmental Science Center (ESC), completed in April 1999, houses the Region 3 Office of Analytical Services and Quality Assurance (OASQA) and the Office of Prevention, Pesticides and Toxic Substances' (OPPTS) Analytical Chemistry and Microbiology Laboratories.
-The laboratory portion of the building is divided into 70 work areas dedicated to organic and inorganic chemistry, biology, microbiology, and other scientific activities.
+The Environmental Science Center (ESC), completed in April 1999, houses the Region 3 Office of Analytical Services and Quality Assurance (OASQA) and the Office of Pollution Prevention and Toxics (OPPT) Analytical Chemistry and Microbiology Laboratories.
+The building contains more than 75 laboratories dedicated to organic and inorganic chemistry, biology, microbiology, and other scientific activities.

 Unique Environmental Features

 - ESC is on track to meet the Guiding Principles for Sustainable Existing Buildings requirements (December 2008 version) in September 2013 and will become EPA's sixth existing building to meet the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings (Guiding Principles).
 While EPA has four facilities that meet the Guiding Principles through existing LEED® for new construction certifications, ESC is EPA's second facility anticipated to meet the Guiding Principles using EPA's own high performance sustainable buildings evaluation and certification process.
 To learn more about this process, read EPA's strategy for transforming existing buildings into high performamce sustainable buildings.